There are several factors that you must consider when you are hunting for your next home.

 When choosing a place to live, one of the first things shoppers must decide is whether they want to rent or buy a property.
 This will help them determine what type of property to shop for, as some properties are better investments than others.

-Apartments and condominiums are great rental options if you plan to move frequently.
+Apartments and condominiums can be great rental options if you plan to move frequently.
 They come with less costs and may better suit your current needs.
 With a rental property, you are typically only responsible for the cost of rent, damages you caused and, sometimes, rental insurance.
-As such, if you are not yet financially stable, renting may be the best option for you.
+As such, if you are not yet financially stable, renting may be the right option for you.